angylearns/angylearns/README.md

     <h1>angylearns' ever-growing repositories</h1>
             <img src="img/header2-copia.png">
     <section>
         Hey there.
-My name is Angy and I'm a future Full Stack Developer.
+My name is Angy, a future Full Stack Developer, a writer, a long-walker, a sarcasm lover, a doubter, an observer, an inqisitive soul...
         <br><br>
         I entered the tech world during the pandemic and haven't stopped since.
 I obtained a professional certificate in web application development, programmed my first app, and got my first job as a developer.
         <br><br>